Atyrau: Origin of the name

 Murzaev E. Dictionary of popular geographical terms (1984) states:

 "The branched coast of a large lake or sea, on which appeared the bay and islands, the estuaries of rivers and capes.
 The north-eastern coast of the Caspian Sea, including its alyp, the locals still call Atyrau."

-A. Nurmaganbetov and M. Khobdabayev states:
+A. Nurmaganbetov and M. Khobdabayev state:

-"The word atyrau, which earlier means "island", also grasps the concept of the word saga -" the mouth of the river, "and this is natural, whatever the river, at the point where it enters the ocean or the sea, its mouth branches out, and between each branch appears dry We think that this is the main reason for joint use of Atyrau together with the "mouth of the river".
+"The word atyrau, which earlier means "island", also grasps the concept of the word saga -" the mouth of the river, "and this is natural, whatever the river, at the point where it enters the ocean or the sea, its mouth branches out, and between each branch appears dry.
+We think that this is the main reason for joint use of Atyrau together with the "mouth of the river".

 Ecological Kazakh–Russian Dictionary (2001) states:

 Atyrau is a tract, a cane shoal in the mouth of the Urals.

 Geography

 Atyrau (together with Aktau) is Kazakhstan's main harbour city on the Caspian Sea, Atyrau at the delta of the Ural River.
 Atyrau city is approximately 20 m below sea level.
 The city is considered to be located both in Asia and Europe, as it is divided by the Ural River.

 The city is a hub for the oil-rich Caspian Depression; because of this, many oil wells have been drilled in the Tengiz Field and Kashagan Field areas.
 An oil pipeline runs from Atyrau to Samara, where it joins the Russian pipeline system.
 A separate oil pipeline runs from the Tengiz field to the Russian Black Sea port of Novorossiisk.